hettoo/wsw-race/README.md

 * Fixed the respawner after finishing (scheduled for 1.01 too).
 * Allow racerestart in pre-race.
+* Fixed displaying of the top scores in the hud.
+They are now loaded when you connect.

 ## Todo

-* Fix displaying of the top scores in the hud.
-Currently they are not loaded when you connect.
 * Print finish and sector times after finishing.
 * Add practicemode.